LaurenzV/krilla/README.md

 we add two small pieces of text, and on the second page we embed a full-page SVG.
 Consult the documentation to see all features that are available in krilla.

-For more examples, feel free to take a look at the the [examples](https://github.com/LaurenzV/krilla/tree/main/examples) directory of the GitHub repository.
+For more examples, feel free to take a look at the [examples](https://github.com/LaurenzV/krilla/tree/main/examples) directory of the GitHub repository.

 ```rs
 // Create a new document.